 If you are constipated, you need both pre & probiotics.

-If you have bacterial, or fungal, overgrowth you will need support from the right probiotics to bring these ‘back into line’ to maintain the delicate and natural balance of your microbiome.
+If you have bacterial or fungal overgrowth you will need support from the right probiotics to bring these ‘back into line’, to maintain the delicate and natural balance of your microbiome.

-When to not use prebiotics & probiotics
+When not to use prebiotics & probiotics

 There are also times when you should not be taking either pro & prebiotics.
 This is because you may be sensitive to components within the food source.

 - Lactose intolerance, or milk allergy – no dairy, or milk based probiotic strains.
 However the right strain, if dairy free, can help.

 Osieki, H. (2014) The Nutrient Bible, QLD, Australia, Bioconcepts Publishing